CARASAL

 Cathepsin-A Related Arteriopathy with Strokes And Leukoencephalopathy (CARASAL) is a rare genetic disorder that is caused by mutation in a gene CTSA which is located on a chromosome 20.
 This disease is allelic to Galactosialidosis.
-This disease usually begins with a headache, decreased concentration, abnormalities in gait, lack of inhibition, also it usually presents with migraine, depression, vertigo and high blood preasure.
+This disease usually begins with a headache, decreased concentration, abnormalities in gait, lack of inhibition, also it usually presents with migraine, depression, vertigo and high blood pressure.

 Symptoms

 The signs of this disease are: migraine, mini-stroke, facial palsy, dementia, depression, problems with concentration and movements, vertigo, difficulty in swallowing, slurring of speech, sicca symptoms, problems with REM sleep and drug-resistant hypertension.

 This condition usually manifest in the third to fifth decades of life.

 Cause

 CARASAL is caused by mutation of the CTSA which codes enzyme Cathespin A. CTSA gene is located on 20q13.12.

 This disease is inherited in autosomal dominant fashion, which means that mutation of one gene copy is enough to cause the disorder.

 According to some studies, the c.973C→T (p.R325C) mutation is associated with that disorder.